 - 1 1/2 cups brown sugar

-- Heat a large skillet or pan over medium-high heat.
+- Heat a large Dutch oven or pot over medium-high heat and add oil.
 Season brisket liberally with salt and brown brisket until all sides are browned, about 5-7 minutes per side.

 - Add the brisket back in.
-Bring to a boil, and then cover and simmer over medium-low heat, turning brisket every 30 minutes.
+Bring to a boil, and then cover and lower to a simmer over low hea.

-- Cook brisket until the sauce has congealed and the brisket is fork tender or about 3-4 hours.
+- Cook brisket until the sauce has thickened and the brisket is fork tender or about 3-4 hours.

-- Once brisket cools, remove the fat and slice against the grain and refrigerate overnight or you can also refrigerate and slice the next day before reheating.
+- Once brisket cools, slice against the grain or you can also refrigerate and slice the next day before reheating.
 Serve with sauce.